MicrosoftDocs/win32-pr.de-de/desktop-src/direct3d9/d3dxfloat16-extensions.md

 ## <a name="members"></a>Member

-Weitere Informationen zu Strukturmitgliedern finden Sie unter D3DXFLOAT16.
+Weitere Informationen zu Strukturmembern finden Sie unter D3DXFLOAT16.

 ## <a name="remarks"></a>Hinweise